zomoz/zmz-calendar/README.md

 #### CalendarState API

-1. constructor(dates: moment.Moment[], defaultState: State = STATES.NO_STATE): Receives an array of dates with a initial state which defaults to none
+1. constructor(dates: Date[], defaultState: State = STATES.NO_STATE): Receives an array of dates with a initial state which defaults to none
-2. set(date: moment.Moment, state: State): Sets a state to a date
+2. set(date: Date, state: State): Sets a state to a date
-3. toggle(date: moment.Moment, state: State): Toggles a state in a date (if it was present it's removed)
+3. toggle(date: Date, state: State): Toggles a state in a date (if it was present it's removed)
-4. has(date: moment.Moment, state: State): True if the date has the specified state
+4. has(date: Date, state: State): True if the date has the specified state
-5. get(date: moment.Moment): Gets an array of states from a date
+5. get(date: Date): Gets an array of states from a date
-6. remove(date: moment.Moment, state: State): Removes the state from date.
+6. remove(date: Date, state: State): Removes the state from date.
 If it doesn't exist, it's noop
-7. getAll(state: State): Returns an array of moment from those dates matching the state state
+7. getAll(state: State): Returns an array of Date from those dates matching the state state
-8. getFirst(state: State): Returns the first date matching the state state as a moment
+8. getFirst(state: State): Returns the first date matching the state state as a Date
-9. getLast(state: State): Returns the last date matching the state state as a moment
+9. getLast(state: State): Returns the last date matching the state state as a Date

 You should instantiate a `CalendarState` and use its api to modify it